-A Financial Aid Office is located in room G111 (north ground floor) of the Health Sciences Center (304-293-3706).
-Students interested in work-study positions at either the Health Sciences Center or Ruby Memorial Hospital will need to qualify through the Financial Aid Office. https://financialaid.wvu.edu/students/professional-hsc
+A Financial Aid Office is located in the WVU Hub in Evansdale Crossing.
+Students interested in work-study positions at either the Health Sciences Center or Ruby Memorial Hospital will need to qualify through the Financial Aid Office. https://hub.wvu.edu

-HSC ITS/Help Desk
+12.7.2 HSC ITS/Help Desk